 When, and if, these children reach their destination countries, they encounter new threats.
 Despite extraordinary and generous actions in many places and by many people and organizations, children and their families struggle to gain a foothold.

 UNICEF is there at every step of the way protecting children, and you can help

-This issue is much larger than the recent caravans.
-As long as there have been children in need, UNICEF has been there every step of the way protecting them in their home countries, in transit, at their destinations, and upon return.
-UNICEF works with partners in Central America, Mexico and the United States to interrupt the cycles of violence, foster mental heatlh support and build systems that place the needs of children before all else.
+This issue is much larger than the recent caravans, and UNICEF is there every step of the way protecting children in their home countries, in transit, at their destinations and upon return.
+UNICEF works with partners in Central America, Mexico and the United States to interrupt the cycles of violence, foster mental health support and build systems that place the needs of children before all else.

-Utilizing a longstanding presence in Central America, UNICEF is working with governments and other partners to ensure that children are provided with the help and services they need and that their rights are upheld.
+Utilizing a longstanding presence in Central America and Mexico, UNICEF is working with governments and other partners to ensure that children are provided with the help and services they need and that their rights are upheld.
 This includes providing technical assistance to authorities on nutrition and child protection, such as developing models for alternative care to detention, and expanding access to psychosocial support.

 UNICEF works with governments and civil society partners at all levels to keep children safe by addressing the root causes that drive them to flee, with or without their parents, in the first place.
 A child is a child, and UNICEF needs your help to make sure they are treated as such.
 Please donate now.

 To advocate on behalf of the world's children and connect with other UNICEF supporters in your community, we encourage you to join UNICEF UNITE.
 Visit unicefunite.org for more information.